wpack-wg/use-cases/draft-ietf-wpack-use-cases.md

 # Use cases

-The initial use case that we want to focus on is {{bundling}}{:format="title"}, as it will allow Web authors to serve different common scenarios while not needing a large number of requirements (and none with potential negative side effects on the Web platform).
+These use cases are in rough descending priority order.
+If use cases have conflicting requirements, the design should enable more important use cases.

-Other use cases that have been proposed are listed in the appendix, along with the additional requirements to support them.
+Other possible use cases are listed in the {{appendix}}{:format="title"}, along with the additional requirements to support them.

-### Subresource bundling {#bundling}
+## Subresource bundling {#bundling}

 Text based subresources often benefit from improved compression ratios when bundled together.